My interests are

 and environmental control systems; measurement and modeling of real-world

-vehicles; development and application of methods for quantification of
+application of methods for quantification of variability and uncertainty

-pollutant emissions of interest include criteria pollutants, hazardous air
+interest include criteria pollutants, hazardous air pollutants (“air

 activities, research group, and computer laboratory are available in the links above.

 [link to CCEE department webpage for Dr. Frey]

 Follow Dr. Frey on LinkedIn, ResearchGate, ORCID, Scopus, and Google Scholar.

 Dr. Frey spoke as an invited lecturer in the 2015 Warren

 Lecture Series at the University of Minnesota on October 16, 2015.
 His lecture regarding “Measurement and

 Modeling of Real-World Onroad Vehicle Activity and Emissions” is available

 Dr. Frey, who chaired the EPA Clean Air Scientific